ansible/galaxy_ng/docs/usage_guide/installation.md

 # How to install Galaxy NG

-Galaxy NG is a Pulp plugin ...

-## Installing from source using pulp-installer

-The [pulp_installer](https://github.com/pulp/pulp_installer) project is no longer being released.
-The galaxy dev team no longer validates this install method.
+Galaxy NG is a [Pulp plugin](https://pulpproject.org/content-plugins/).
+As a plugin, Galaxy_NG has multiple installation methods available.
+Historically the galaxy team advocated for the [pulp_installer](https://github.com/pulp/pulp_installer) project as the best path for installation.
+Unfortunately the pulp-installer project is no longer being released or updated for newer pulp versions and we have to drop support for it.

+We currently support 2 methods to spin up galaxy_ng

+1. Pulp OCI Images with docker
+2. Pulp OCI Images with [oci_env](https://github.com/pulp/oci_env) + docker

+If you'd like to learn more about the oci-env path, please check the [community devstack](/galaxy_ng/community/devstack/#oci-env) page.

+The rest of this document covers using the OCI images directly with docker.

 ## Installing with docker and oci images